arduino/tooling-rfcs/RFCs/0000-global-defines.md

 #### Weaknesses

 - Can be seen as competing with [RFC-0003-build-profiles](https://github.com/arduino/tooling-rfcs/blob/main/RFCs/0003-build-profiles.md).
   But it is not, it rather should be seen as complementary.
-Average arduino users may be familiar more with `#define BUFFER_SIZE 128` than with the proposed yaml file which is, beside allowing global defines, and if I understand, mainly aimed at project releasers providing nightly builds accross multiple achitectures.
+Average arduino users may be familiar more with `#define BUFFER_SIZE 128` than with the proposed yaml file which is, beside allowing global defines, and if I understand, mainly aimed at project releasers providing nightly builds across multiple architectures.

 ### 4) Other proposals